hyunyoung2/Hyunyoung2_Korean_Automatic_Spacing/README.md

 Don't touch **data and model directory**

-This file contain vocabulary dictionary and model file after traninig.
+This file contains vocabulary dictionary and model file after traninig.

 ### an example of running predict.py